Eddie Salcedo: Club career

 Salcedo is a product of the Genoa youth academy.
 On 20 August 2017, at the age of 15, he made his debut with the senior team in Serie A in a 0–0 away draw against Sassuolo, coming on as an 81st-minute substitute for Andrey Galabinov.

 On 16 July 2018, Salcedo joined Inter Milan on a season-long loan deal with an option to make the deal permanent.
 He played with Inter's U19 team in the Campionato Primavera 1 and the UEFA Youth League.
-The deal was made permanent on 19 June 2019 for €8m.
+The deal was made permanent on 19 June 2019 for €8 million.

 In summer 2019 he joined the newly promoted Hellas Verona on loan.
 On 3 November 2019, he scored his first Serie A goal, in the home match won 2–1 against Brescia.

 On 25 September 2020 he re-joined Verona on another season-long loan.

 On 31 August 2021 he joined Spezia on a season-long loan.

 On 1 September 2022, Salcedo moved to Bari on loan with an option to buy.
-On 31 January 2023, Bari resolved Salcedo loan deal with Inter Milan.
-The same day the fellow Genoa announced his transfer on loan untilthe end of season.
+On 31 January 2023, Bari mutually terminated Salcedo's loan deal with Inter Milan, and later on the same day he was loaned out to fellow Serie B club Genoa until the end of season, with an option to buy.

+On 25 August 2023, Salcedo joined Spanish Segunda División club Eldense on loan with an option to buy.
+On 10 January 2024, Salcedo moved on a new loan to Serie B club Lecco, with an option to buy.

+On 11 September 2024, Salcedo joined Greek Super League club OFI on a year-long loan.
+On 2 July 2025, Salcedo joined OFI on a permanent basis.